 What you’ll learn

-- Different types of disabilities
+- Motor disabilities

-What is Accessibility?
+What Is Accessibility?

 Designing for Visual Impairment

 We’ll start with low-vision blindness.
 While there is a medical definition of what constitutes as low-vision, what we mean in the context of accessibility is those who experience a visual impairment that isn’t color blindness; and the extraordinary thing about designing for low-vision blindness is that even those with optimal visual acuity (also known as “20/20 vision”) can benefit from improved accessibility, which means: